 Bruno Latour uses the term Immutable Mobiles to explain a flattening of reality that happens to scientific images enabling them to circulate globally—to become mobile, yet immutable.
 Its significance comes from optical consistency, a Renaissance visualization technique in linear perspective allowing the possibility of physical spaces and objects to go from one type of visual trace to another2.

 The prescriptiveness of representation doesn’t box in the original data, however.
 A given representation of the data is only a referendum on itself, since the underlying information still exists and can still be looked at in an infinite number of ways.
 The Immutable Swell as portrayed here as the distilled moment of a body moving in a wave is not intended to foreground a specific conclusion, but instead it is asking for an emotional response from the viewer.

-Shown at Creative Turbulence, a group show in NYC at the New York Psychoanalytic Society & Institute featuring work from Rafael Lozano-Hemmer, David McLeod and Berndnaut Smilde.
+Shown at Creative Turbulence, at the Helix Center Psychoanalytic Society & Institute in New York City featuring work from Rafael Lozano-Hemmer, David McLeod and Berndnaut Smilde.

 Latour, B. (1986).
 Visualisation and cognition: Drawing things together.
 Knowledge and

 Society: Studies in th e Sociology of Culture Past and Present , 6, 1–40.

 Barad, Karen Michelle.
 Meeting the Universe Halfway: Quantum Physics and the

 Entanglement of Matter and Meaning.
 Duke University Press, 2007.